MicrosoftDocs/cpp-docs/docs/windows/walkthrough-creating-a-windows-store-app-using-wrl-and-media-foundation.md

    [!code-cpp[wrl-media-capture#2](../windows/codesnippet/CPP/walkthrough-creating-a-windows-store-app-using-wrl-and-media-foundation_2.h)]

-1. Add a new header file to the project, name it `BufferLock.h`, and then add this code:
+1. Add a new header file to the project, name it `BufferLock.h`, and then replace the contents with this code:

    [!code-cpp[wrl-media-capture#3](../windows/codesnippet/CPP/walkthrough-creating-a-windows-store-app-using-wrl-and-media-foundation_3.h)]